Application Workshop Design Thinking and Scrum

 In the first phase of the workshop, as part of small groups, participants will apply Design Thinking methods to explore, define, prototype, and test their innovations.
 They will conduct real-life interviews with potential customers/users and pitch their innovations in front of their peers.

-The second phase of the workshop will focus on the implementation and scaling of innovations.
+The second phase of the "Driving Agility" (DAG) program will focus on the implementation and scaling of innovations.
 Participants will use their group’s innovation project to become acquainted with the Business Model Canvas in order to move from prototype to market rollout.
 Participants will familiarize themselves with the basic principles of the agile methodology Scrum, which was originally developed for software programming teams to enhance their efficiency and effectiveness.
 In one iteration of a so-called Scrum sprint, participants will experience why this method has become so popular among organizations.

 The workshop concludes with a session that allows participants to individually and collectively reflect upon which methods could be transferable to their teams, units, or companies.